A: Under a defined benefit scheme it's still possible for benefits to be taken on the grounds of triviality, but the following must apply:

 HMRC Pensions Tax Manual - PTM063500: Trivial commutation lump sum

-A: To be able to commute benefits from a defined benefit scheme on triviality grounds, the total value of all pension rights cannot be more than £30,000, so at first sight it appears he can't.
+To be able to commute benefits from a defined benefit scheme on triviality grounds, the total value of all pension rights cannot be more than £30,000, so at first sight it would appear he couldn't.

-However, it is possible for non-occupational pension plans (for example personal pension plans, stakeholder pension plans, s.32 transfer plans) as well as occupational schemes to be commuted if the individual is 55 (57 from 6 April 2028) or over, the amount paid is no more than £10,000 and it extinguishes all rights in the arrangement.
-It doesn't matter what the value of their other pension rights are.
-For non-occupational plans, its possible to do this three times in your lifetime.
+However it is possible for non-occupational pension plans (e.g. personal pension plans, stakeholder pension plans, s.32 transfer plans) as well as occupational schemes to be commuted if the member is 55 or over, the amount paid is no more than £10,000 and it extinguishes all rights in the arrangement.
+It doesn't matter what the value of your other pension rights are.
+For non-occupational plans, you can do this three times in your lifetime.

-So, Sanjit can commute his personal pension plan and his stakeholder pension plan under these rules.
+So Sanjit could commute his personal pension plan and his stakeholder pension plan under these rules.
 This then just leaves his pension rights in the defined benefit scheme.
-As this is not worth more than £30,000, the defined benefit scheme rights can then be commuted on triviality grounds.
+As this is not worth more than £30,000, the defined benefit scheme rights could then be commuted on triviality grounds.

 More information is available in our Technical Central articles on triviality and small lump sums.